achavez67/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 For this project, I created a virtual machine via Microsoft Azure using Windows 10 as the operating system.
-There are a handfull of requirements to install in order for osTicket to function properly.
+There are a handful of requirements to install in order for osTicket to function properly.

 <p>
 <img src="https://i.imgur.com/mdu44fs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>